Miscellaneous parsers

 Success(3)

-eof: end of file
+: end of file

-A parser than matches the end of the input stream.
-It is not necessary to include this on every parser.
-The parse method on every parser is successful only if it matches the entire input.
-The eof parser is only needed to indicate that the preceding parser is only valid at the end of the input.
+parser is only needed to indicate that the preceding parser is only valid at the end of the input.
 Most commonly, it is used an alternative to an end token when the end token may be omitted at the end of the input.
-Note that eof is not a function—it is a complete parser itself.
+Note that eof

 from parsita import *